zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 [{"Timestamp":"2019-07-16T15:18:24.9870136Z","Value":12345.6787},{"Timestamp":"2019-07-16T15:18:25.9870136Z","Value":12346.6787}]
 ```

-Both values that were entered were returned - up to 100 values after the specified timestamp would be returned.
+Both values that were entered were returned - up to 100 values after the specified timestamp will be returned.

-For more information on SDS APIs, see the SDS section of this documentation.
+For more information on SDS APIs, see [Sequential Data Store](xref:sdsOverview).